 Eden’s practice focuses on art, cultural heritage, museum and intellectual property law.
-She has represented foreign states, museums, auction houses, major collectors, nonprofits and other entities, both as claimants and claim recipients, in a wide variety of cases.
-She has litigated and settled complex claims involving Nazi seizures, wartime looting, forced sales and thefts.
-Eden assists clients with the maintenance and management of their collections…Read more
+She has represented foreign states, museums, and nonprofits, and she has litigated and settled complex claims involving Nazi seizures and wartime looting.

 Tom is a renowned art lawyer with deep expertise in a wide variety of art, museum, and cultural heritage matters, including issues of ownership, theft, authenticity, breach of contract, insurance, and related disputes.Learn More